Stoke Ferry Parish Council January 2018

-Cllr Colin Sampson Borough Council of Kings Lynn and West Norfolk Mr C Philpott Footpath Warden
+Also in attendance: Cllr Martin Storey Norfolk County Council Cllr Colin Sampson Borough Council of Kings Lynn and West Norfolk Mr C Philpott Footpath Warden

 Members of the Public: 2

 01/18 Apologies and Welcome There were apologies received from Cllr Shirley Cordner due to illness.

 02/18 Consider Declarations of Interest on Agenda Items and Dispensation Requests Cllr Trudy Mann and Cllr Sue Lintern declared interests in relation to item 8 Planning, and Cllr Grant Tomkins declared an interest in item 9 School Lane as he was resident in the local area, but it was agreed as there were no decisions and his input assisted discussion involvement would be allowed.

 03/18 Minutes of the Meeting dated 6 December 2017 The minutes of the Ordinary Parish Council Meeting held on 6 December 2017 were approved.
 Proposed.
 Cllr Daphne Clements, Seconded Cllr Janet Taylor, all agreed.

 04/18 2Agriculture Update The Parish had received a response to queries raised at the December meeting from the Borough Council, Environment Agency and 2Agriculture and these responses were noted.
 It was agreed for the Clerk to contact the Health and Safety Officer at the Borough Council to ask if there were risks of Dust Explosions from the factory, and if needed contact could also be made to the Health and Safety Executive (HSE).
 The factory had advised of a date to visit and Cllr Jim McNeill, Cllr Sue Lintern, Cllr Grant Tomkins and Cllr Trudy Mann agreed to attend, the Clerk agreed to firm up arrangements via email.
 Cllr Martin Storey advised in relation to a query at the December meeting, that Norfolk County Council were not involved in air quality testing and this was all done by the Borough Council.

 DECISION: That the Clerk contact the H&S Officer at the Borough Council regarding dust explosions.

 05/18 Grounds Maintenance Contract The Chair advised that the current contractor for Grounds Maintenance was doing a good job, and the Parish Council had considered the price to be fair.
 The current contractor had advised that they would increase their current payment by £40 a year to cover material costs and would hold the price for two years.
 The Clerk advised that other contractors had been contacted and it had confirmed that there would be no comparable costing that would be less than the current contract and the quality and service had been more than acceptable, so it seemed sensible to award the contract again for a further two years.
 It was proposed to award the Grounds Maintenance Contract to Mr Sparkle for a further two years, proposed by Cllr Daphne Clements, seconded by Cllr Jim McNeill, all agreed.
 Cllr Sue Lintern agreed to check that there was a notice period of 1 month either side, and advise the Clerk who would then confirm to the contractor a new contract.

 DECISION: Grounds Maintenance Contract awarded to Mr Sparkle for 201819 and 201920.

+06/18 Planning The Parish Councillors noted the following planning items and no discussions took place: For info: Applications Made Available for Comment: Conversion of outbuilding to form one-bedroom holiday annexe accommodation at The Old Bull Bridge Road Stoke Ferry Norfolk PE33 9TB – no comments made.
 For info: Decisions Received to note: 17/01880/RM Stoke Ferry Plot 2, Land Adjacent Hazel Dene Greatmans Way Stoke Ferry Norfolk PE33 9SZ - Reserved Matters Application for proposed dwelling Application Permitted 12 December 2017 Delegated Decision.

 07/18 School Lane – Agriculture Vehicle Use and Mud on the Road Cllr Grant Tomkins introduced the item and advised that towards the end of November 2017 he and residents living near the location had struggled to get to their properties due to very thick mud covering the road left by farming machinery loading their harvest from the surrounding fields.
 The mud had been that bad that it had filled car wheel arches and some vehicles in ownership couldn’t be used at all.
 Cllr Grant Tomkins had taken pictures and contacted Highways and the Police who communicated but were unable to entirely resolve, highways had provided some support to the situation, but the Police had provided none.
 He shared that Highways said to call the Police, and the Police said to call Highways.
 He added that Anglian Water who needed 24/7 access and neighbours had also contacted the Police and Highways to complain.
 The Councillors noted that River Drove is a restricted byway not to be used by anyone other than Anglian Water and residents, and School Lane however is a public highway and the Police and Highways should have looked to resolve by now to keep it clear.
 Cllr Grant Tomkins added that the haulier had advised him that the farmer should have arranged for good hard standing, but this hadn’t been resolved.
 The Clerk advised that she and Cllr Martin Storey had both contacted the haulier who had been pictured harvesting for the farmer who was growing on the field just before Christmas, and the Clerk had since emailed General Managers to ask that they resolve as soon as possible, and investigate alternative arrangements for next harvest to avoid a re-occurrence and asked them to ask the land owner to contact her Clerk to discuss as no contact details had been available.
 The Clerk agreed to chase up the General Managers for a response and contact the land owner.